configcat/docs/website/docs/advanced/code-references/github-action.md

 2. Get your selected [Config's ID](/docs/advanced/code-references/overview#config-id).

 3. Create a new Actions workflow in your GitHub repository under the `.github/workflows` folder, and paste the following content into it.
+Don't forget to replace the `PASTE-YOUR-CONFIG-ID-HERE` value with your actual Config ID.
     ```yaml
     on: [push]
     name: Code references